oppia/oppia-web-developer-docs/Frontend-unit-tests-guide.md

   ```
   _A describe function nested in another describe function._

-  Check it out [a real example](https://github.com/oppia/oppia/blob/develop/core/templates/pages/creator-dashboard-page/suggestion-modal-for-creator-view/suggestion-modal-for-creator-view.controller.spec.ts) in codebase to how use describe properly.
+  Check it out [a real example](https://github.com/oppia/oppia/blob/2e60d69d7b/core/templates/pages/creator-dashboard-page/suggestion-modal-for-creator-view/suggestion-modal-for-creator-view.controller.spec.ts) in codebase to how use describe properly.

   The describe function has also some variants to help you.
 Use these variants only in the development environment:
-  - **fdescribe**: This is used when you want to run only the test suite marked as fdescribe.
+  - **fdescribe**: This is used when you want to run only the test suite marked as `fdescribe`.
 You should use it quite frequently when testing locally, in order to ensure that the coverage remains stable.
-  - **xdescribe**: This is used when you want to run all test suites except the one marked with xdescribe.
+  - **xdescribe**: This is used when you want to run all test suites except the one marked with `xdescribe`.

 - **beforeEach**
   The beforeEach function is used to set up essential configurations and variables before each spec runs.
 This function is used basically for three things: